borntofrappe/game-development/Practice/Asteroids/README.md

 The movement itself is dictated by the angle, so it's good to start with that: andle and dangle, change and friction.

 `x` and `y` are updated much similarly, but the offset is dictated by the angle itself, using sine and cosine functions.

+## Asteroid

+Moving at a random speed, provided an angle.
+Radius according to the type.
+The type also dictates whether, after removing the asteroid from the table, it is necessary to add two more.

+When destroyed, the idea is to spawn two additional asteroids, with a minimum speed matching the destroyed asteroid own speed.

+## Projectiles

+## Gameplay

+Teleport.
+Keep track of score, lives, record.

+## Sound